kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 Allows connecting a `PersistentVolumeClaim` to a VM disk.

-Use a PersistentVolumeClaim when the VirtualMachineInstance’s disk needs to persist after the VM terminates.
-This allows for the VM’s data to remain persistent between restarts.
+Use a PersistentVolumeClaim when the VirtualMachineInstance's disk needs to persist after the VM terminates.
+This allows for the VM's data to remain persistent between restarts.

-A `PersistentVolume` can be in “filesystem” or “block” mode:
+A `PersistentVolume` can be in "filesystem" or "block" mode:

--   Filesystem: For KubeVirt to be able to consume the disk present on a PersistentVolume’s filesystem, the disk must be named `disk.img` and be placed in the root path of the filesystem.
-Currently the disk is also required to be in raw format. &gt; **Important:** The `disk.img` image file needs to be owned by the user-id `107` in order to avoid permission issues.
+-   Filesystem: For KubeVirt to be able to consume the disk present on a PersistentVolume's filesystem, the disk must be named `disk.img` and be placed in the root path of the filesystem.
+Currently the disk is also required to be in raw format. **> Important:** The `disk.img` image file needs to be owned by the user-id `107` in order to avoid permission issues.